mryilanc1/Unity_simple_codes/README.md

 # Unity simple codes

-1) Object teleport to  the position from the Transform listies
+1) Mover_From_List =  Object teleport to  the position from the Transform listies